-VAST’s systems have always delivered significantly higher levels of resiliency than conventional storage systems.
+The VAST Data Platform has always delivered significantly higher levels of resiliency than conventional storage systems.
 Where most vendors consider RAID6-like N+2 erasure coding good enough, we recognize that multi-petabyte storage systems have more components to fail and therefore require a higher level of protection.
-VAST’s locally-decodable, fail-in-place erasure-coding provides N+4 data protection across drives in highly-available flash enclosures that have no single point of failure.
+VAST’s locally-decodable, fail-in-place erasure-coding provides N+4 data protection across drives in highly-available NVMe flash enclosures that have no single point of failure.
 Every element in the data path, from Ethernet ports to fabric modules, and SSDs is in some way redundant.
 No single device failure can take the enclosure offline.
 The combination of these safeguards provides a system Mean Time to Data Loss (MTTDL) calculated in the millions of years.

 Although VAST Enclosures do not have any single point of failure, these Enclosures can still be taken offline by external failures, like tripped circuit breakers, or leaky sprinklers, that take a whole rack or data center row offline.
 While your data center may always have sufficient redundant power and your staff never accidentally disconnects one more power cord than they should during maintenance, not everyone runs their data center as well as you.
 All the work VAST does to keep running through component failures would be for naught if a failure upstream of the VAST system took an enclosure offline.
 Recently, we were asked to address the question of “what happens when a whole rack fails?”